gilr/BDFI-v2/README.md

 ## License

-Le projet est complètement open-source.
+Le projet est totalement open-source.

 <a name="english"></a>
 ## About